Quantum Spin Hall Z₂ Invariant Calculator

 | -1 | -1 | -1 | -1 | 0 | Trivial |

-The output of this calculator is compact, but it carries a clear physical interpretation.
+For a Quantum Spin Hall Z₂ calculation, the output is compact but physically meaningful.
 When ν = 1, the system belongs to the nontrivial Z₂ class for two-dimensional time-reversal-invariant insulators.
 In that phase, the bulk remains insulating while the edges host helical conducting states protected against ordinary nonmagnetic backscattering.
 This protection is tied to time-reversal symmetry and Kramers degeneracy.
 In practical terms, the result suggests that the material may exhibit robust edge transport and is a candidate for quantum spin Hall behavior.

 When ν = 0, the system is topologically trivial within this classification scheme.
 That does not mean the material is uninteresting or featureless.
 It simply means that, according to the Fu–Kane parity criterion, the occupied bands do not realize the nontrivial two-dimensional Z₂ topology.
 The material may still have strong spin–orbit coupling, a narrow gap, or other notable electronic properties, but it does not carry the protected edge-state structure implied by ν = 1.